 Budget Option

-APA Hotels: A solid choice for budget travelers, APA Hotels is a good hotel chain with plenty of properties in every corner of the city.
-Their hotels are all well-equipped with restaurants, good Wi-Fi, and A/C. While the rooms are small, they are conveniently located and typically cost less than $100/night,
+APA Hotels: A solid choice for budget travellers, APA Hotels is a good hotel chain with plenty of properties in every corner of the city.
+Their hotels are all well-equipped with restaurants, good Wi-Fi, and A/C. While the rooms are small, they are conveniently located and typically cost less than $100/night.

-We recommend APA Hotel Asakusa Tawaramachi Ekimae in Asakusa or APA Hotel Ginza Kyobashi Tokyo for rooms in the heart of downtown Tokyo.
+We recommend APA Hotel Asakusa Tawaramachi Ekimae in Asakusa or APA Hotel Ginza Kyobashi Tokyo as good options in convenient neighbourhoods in central Tokyo.

 Mid Range Options

 TRUNK HOTEL: Just a short walk from Shibuya Station, this wonderful oasis exemplifies what we love about sustainable hotels.
 Covered in greenery inside and out, this hotel and its architecture prioritize nature.
 Much of the interior is also made from recycled materials, yet the decor is beautifully edgy and modern.
+There is a beautiful swimming pool overlooking the park, making this hotel a popular spot for summer months visits.
 Double rooms start from US$350 per night.

 MUJI Hotel: Located right in the heart of the city in Ginza, the MUJI hotel is exactly as it sounds – a hotel room outfitted fully with MUJI products.
 The interior combines repurposed and recycled wood and stone.
 The minimalist but functional double rooms come in different sizes to suit different budgets, starting from US$270 per night, and offer eco-friendly toiletries and smooth linen bed sheets.